thzandvl/microhack-sap-data/DataFlowConfig.md

 <img src="images/synapsews/syn1.jpg" height=300>

 * Provide a name, U##S4DSalesOrderHeaders
-* Use your previously created Linked Service for the SAP System (Table connector), as name we used `S4DCLNT100`
+* Use the `S4DCLNT100` Linked Service

-* Use `ZBD_ISALESDOC_E` as table, it can take some time before the list of tables is loaded
+* Use `ZBD_ISALESDOC_E` as table.
+You can wait until Synapse loads all available tables from SAP system (which can take a bit of time), or alternatively select Edit checkbox and enter the table name manually.

 * Click `OK`